 A short stroll from Luodong Train Station and we arrived at Sun Sweet Hotel, one of the taller buildings in the vicinity.
 Although it was an old hotel, the executive room we’d booked was newly refurbished.

 It was such a joy and relief arriving at the spacious and luxurious room after an uncomfortable journey.
 The bathroom was so huge it was like half the size of the room.
 And it even came with remote control for heat, music, light and humidity control.

 I wasn’t supposed to sleep on a trip, not at 1.30pm and without lunch.
 But my strength had left my body and I couldn’t take it anymore.
 So, I took a ‘quick’ nap that ended up being 3 hours long.
 Sadly, I woke up feeling even worse.
 By then, my travel partner who went out for his lunch at Sushi Express came back with a box of panadol.
 After taking the tablets, I resumed my sleep for another 2 hours.

-Sushi Express originates from Taiwan.
+Did you know?
+Sushi Express originates in Taiwan.